petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 + from the authoring perspective, e.g., the resource development view
 + from the angle of using the developed product

 There are content development tools which can be used by learner and teacher alike.
 Those apps or web services with various perspectives (e.g., blog services, screen-casting, curation tools) I will classify from their ownership.
-If it is easily possible that students get their personal instance, then I will designate it as a multi-purpose tool with _Learning IV_.
+If it is easily possible that students get their personal instance, then I will designate it as _Learning III_.

 With 'easy' I mean

 + that it is free available at least in a freemium variant for personal usage.
 This definition of 'free available' does not apply if learners are entitled to free usage only via an institutional account.
 + that it is easy to install either through the download of packaged software without any special additional technical requirements, such as using the terminal or running a server, changing functionality programmatically, or only through a simple online registration).
-+ that it can be used easily in educational settings (no specialized hardware, platform-independent, etc.).
++ that it can be used easily in educational settings (no specialized knowledge necessary, learn time only 1-2hrs, no specialized hardware, platform-independent).

-But note: Every case has to be judged individually.
-Particularly critical for my classification are collaborative features.
-If the tool only contains functionality for producing content personally, then I will value it as productivity, respectively, knowledge management tool (_Learning I_).
+Note that every case has to be judged individually.
+For a correct classification with the mentioned rules, one has to look into pricing models, installation procedures, user interface, and typical application patterns.

 ## Conclusion